Top Gear (video game): Development and release

 The soundtrack for Top Gear was developed using the capabilities of the Super Nintendo Entertainment System’s SPC700 sound chip, which offered eight audio channels—an impressive feature for its time.
 The development team utilized the SNES ICE development kit, which included a removable ISA-based sound card.
 This card could be installed on a standard PC, allowing the team to compose music using custom software called MEDIT, which supported multiple platforms such as the Roland MT-32, AdLib, and the SNES.
 (Support for the Sega Genesis’ audio hardware was not implemented.)

 During the early stages of development, the composer experimented with the SNES music driver to explore its potential.
 Although most of the technical documentation was in Japanese (Kanji), the data structure was reverse-engineered through trial and error.
 One notable discovery was the SNES’s real-time echo effect, made possible by its audio DSP—a feature uncommon in contemporary consoles.
 However, the effect consumed significant memory, which led to the Top Gear soundtrack using a precise echo of one sixteenth note, the maximum length that could be accommodated within the system’s limitations.

 The game’s soundtrack, composed by Scottish musician Barry Leitch, became a defining aspect of its legacy.
 Leitch later recalled that the music was created under a tight production schedule, with some tracks reworked from his earlier compositions for Lotus Turbo Challenge and its sequels due to time constraints.
 The "Vegas" track, for example, was one of the first pieces written for Top Gear, featuring Leitch’s preferred chord progressions and melodic structures.

 The game (under the title Top Racer), along with several other retro titles, was released by Piko Interactive on a multi-cart for the Evercade handheld gaming system in 2020.

 Developer QUByte Interactive released the game for modern systems under the name Top Racer Collection on March 7, 2024.

 Reception

-Top Gear was met with positive reception from critics and reviewers alike since its release.
+Top Gear received a 20.82/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 142 spot.
+The game was met with positive reception from critics and reviewers alike since its release.